HardisonCo/.github/international/israel/il-health/hms-doc/index.md

 ## Integration Points

-This document outlines how HMS-DOC is integrated with il_Health systems in Israel.
+This document outlines how HMS-DOC is integrated with il-health systems in Israel.